diva-D/diva-D.github.io/_posts/2018-07-24-5-hugely-important-lessons-i-learned-from-a-senior-developer.md

 Some ways he suggested someone new can get involved are:
 - **Blogging about topics you’re learning about**

   The best way to learn something is to teach it.
 It forces you to really make sure you understand a concept fully so that you can then impart that knowledge onto someone else.
 You don't have to be an expert in all things web dev to teach!
-You simply have to be ahead of the person your're trying to teach - even if it's just one day ahead.
+You simply have to be ahead of the person you are trying to teach - even if it's just one day ahead.
 Because you were in their same position so recently you understand what they will struggle with and can build that into how you teach

 - **Going to local meetups**